Take a Squizz at This!

 I always thought the idea of throwing a boomerang and it coming back only happened in cartoons.
 Wrong I was.
 If you're good at throwing one, it will indeed come back.
 The boomerang originated in Australia and has been used for a recorded 20,000 years by Indigenous Australians for hunting, fighting and ceremonial purposes.
 I gave a go at throwing one and low and behold... it didn’t come back to me.
 I guess, I need some extra practice.

-Although there are several other places around the Gold Coast to enjoy a cultural performance, it was nice to be able to experience so much at one location.
-This is especially true when you only a have a couple of weeks on the coast.
+When you're planning an itinerary for your trip to Australia, definitely consider seeing this powerful and cultural performance, it's one of the best things to do in the Gold Coast also.
+Although there are many other places around Australia you can enjoy a native performance, it was nice for us to be able to experience so much at a single location.
+This can be especially helpful for people planning to only have a couple of weeks on the coast.

 10. Go Ziplining